 In 2002, I ventured out and started my own consulting business.
 I have developed non-profit, for-profit, and educational web sites, logos, elearning content and anything and everything in between.

 I consult with small, medium and large businesses about their web, business and online marketing needs.
-I’m a big believer in creating clean code behind a strong user experience and integrating social media whenever possible.
+I’m a big believer in creating clean code behind a strong user experience.

 If you want to contact me, please fill out the contact form.
 If you’d like to see what I’ve been doing the past few years in detail please take a look at my resume and portfolio.
-I am also on Twitter, Pinterest, Google Plus and LinkedIn so follow me there and give me a shout out!
+I am also on Twitter and LinkedIn so follow me there and give me a shout out!

 Cheers and thanks for stopping by!